innikakp/innikakp.github.io/essays/challenge-the-right-questions.md

 Edmond Raymond illuminates readers on the proper etiquette to asking questions the right way.
 In the article, he lists and explains the criteria of a “smart” question and its opposite.
 Essentially, to form smart questions, one needs to:
-+Research a solution or acquire more information about their problem before asking their question +Create a title that adds more specifications to their problem, such as the operating system they are running on their program
+* Research a solution or acquire more information about their problem before asking their question
+* Create a title that adds more specifications to their problem, such as the operating system they are running on their program
-+Provide enough details to explain their problem (and possibly replicate it) +Be courteous and show gratitude to future repliers +Lastly, check their grammar before sending in their question.
+* Provide enough details to explain their problem (and possibly replicate it)
+* Be courteous and show gratitude to future repliers
+* Lastly, check their grammar before sending in their question.
+..
 These guidelines help users contribute invigorating and innovative questions that stimulate thought within the community and allow users to have thought-provoking conversations with other hackers, the members of the computer science community.
 At the same time, by asking questions users can maintain the atmosphere of the forum.